tvdboom/ATOM/docs_sources/api/data_cleaning/balancer.md

 <li>'all': Resample all categories.</li>
 </ul>
 </blockquote>
 <strong>n_neighbors: int, optional (default=5)</strong>
 <blockquote>
-Number of nearest neighbors used for the ADASYN and NearMiss algorithms.
+Number of nearest neighbors used for for both the undersample and oversample algorithms.
 </blockquote>
 <strong>n_jobs: int, optional (default=1)</strong>
 <blockquote>
 Number of cores to use for parallel processing.